 Exercises which address stability and flexibility components should always be incorporated into the initial phases of a periodised vertical jump program.
 Any decent jump program should include these stretches to help you jump higher.

 The Hip Flexor Stretch Is One Of Many Exercises That Can Help Add Valuable ROM To Your Jump Technique

 Remember, before you build that house you must first lay the foundation.

 Once you have established a solid foundation you can move onto the more fun, yet challenging vertical jump specific training exercises.

-If a jump program doesn’t focus on developing mobility and flexibility you are potentially setting yourself up for injury and diminished results.
+If a your jump training protocol doesn’t focus on developing mobility and flexibility you are potentially setting yourself up for injury and diminished results.

 Yes, these stabilization and mobility exercises are a bit boring but trust us they are worth the time and effort in the early phases of a jump program.

-You will be surprised at how quickly the correct application of these exercises can help you add a few inches to your jump quickly.
+You will be surprised at how quickly the correct application of these exercises can help you jump higher instantly.

 In fact, the correct application of these simple mobilization exercises, particularly the hip flexor stretch provides the fastest way to jump higher with the least amount of effort.

 2 ) Focus On Improving The Art & Skill Of Jumping Higher